Nelson de la Rosa: Life

 De la Rosa befriended then-Boston Red Sox pitcher and fellow Dominican Pedro Martínez, who began to take De la Rosa to games as a good luck charm during the 2004 MLB playoffs.

 He was a main attraction in the "Hermanos Mazzini" and "Las Águilas Humanas" circuses, which marketed him as the Guinness World Record-holder for world's smallest man at 54 cm (21.25 inches), though this organization does not endorse this claim.

 Death

 He died at the age of 38, October 22, 2006, in Providence, Rhode Island, USA, reportedly from heart failure.
-He is survived by his wife, Jennifer De Leonel, and son, who at the time of the incident was 9 years old.
+He is survived by his wife, Jennifer De Leonel, and son, who at the time was 9 years old.
 His remains were transferred to the Dominican Republic, and buried in the Cristo Redentor Cemetery.